cruisercohen/blog.cohentown.com/_posts/2018-10-27-setting-up-blog.md

 https://help.github.com/articles/quick-start-setting-up-a-custom-domain/
-Add custom name to repo settings add CNAME record that points to my site wait for dns to propogate remove and re-add custom name from repo settings
+Add custom name to repo settings add CNAME record that points to the root of my github pages site. even if I have a project site, don't include the full path. there is some confusing documentation about this. wait for dns to propogate remove and re-add custom name from repo settings